 - Neurological injury or disorders such as prolapsed disc, ruptured or herniated discs, crush injuries, neuritis, and headaches.

 The biological effects of how Low Level Laser Therapy has been shown to significantly accelerate and enhance the body's natural defense and repair abilities when injured.
 By reducing the duration of inflammation as well as enhancing specific repair and healing process, Low Level Laser Therapy has been proven to provide pain relief, reduce damage due to the injury and loss of function.
 Low Level Laser Therapy enables the body to have a more rapid repair and stronger tissues once healed.

-Results from Cold Laser therapy come from the ability to "bio-stimulate" tissue growth and repair.
+Results from Cold Laser Therapy come from its ability to "bio-stimulate" tissue growth and repair.
 This results in accelerated healing and dramatic decrease in pain, and inflammation.
 Unlike all other treatment modalities, laser therapy actually "heals" tissue as well as providing a powerful non-addictive form of pain management.
-Spinal Decompression with Cold laser therapy and whole body vibration is a effective treatment for herniated discs
+Spinal Decompression combined with Cold Laser Treatment and whole body vibration is proven to be an effective treatment for herniated discs

 The Physiological Effects of Low Level Laser Therapy